jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 After a notable increase in the number of password\-based attacks per month in October 2022, the number skyrocketed in 2023\.
 In April, there were 11,000 attacks per second, a tenfold increase from the same time last year.
+Source: Microsoft Entra data

-Source: Microsoft Entra data35Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Use of one\-time password bots
+35 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+Use of one\-time
+password bots
 MFA adds an extra layer of security, but